Francis Turretin

 Francis Turretin (also known as François Turrettini; 17 October 1623 – 28 September 1687) was a Genevan-Italian Reformed scholastic theologian.

 Turretin is especially known as a zealous opponent of the moderate Calvinist theology of the Academy of Saumur (embodied by Moise Amyraut and called Amyraldianism).
 He was an earnest defender of the Calvinistic orthodoxy represented by the Synod of Dort, and as one of the authors of the Helvetic Consensus, which defended the formulation of predestination from the Synod of Dort and the verbal inspiration of the Bible.

 Life

 Francis was the son of Bénédict Turrettini, and like his father, was born in Geneva.
-Their ancestor (Bénédict's father), Francesco Turrettini the elder, had left his native Lucca in 1574 and settled in Geneva in 1592.
+Their ancestor (Bénédict's father), Francesco Turrettini, had left his native Lucca in 1574 and settled in Geneva in 1592.

 Francis studied theology at Geneva (1640–1644), Leiden (1644), Utrecht, Paris (1645–1646), Saumur (1646–1648), Montauban, and Nîmes.
 In Paris he also studied philosophy under Roman Catholic Pierre Gassendi.
 Returning to his native city of Geneva, he was made pastor of the Italian church there from 1648 to 1687, of the French congregation from 1653 to 1687, and professor of theology at the University of Geneva in 1653.
 He is the father of Jean-Alphonse Turrettini, who would do much to dismantle the theology his father promoted.